gary-george/nft-react-boilerplate/README.md

 # IMPORTANT NOTICE

 ```
-1 - YOU NEED TO CREATE A .ENV FILE (SEE EXAMPLE FILE .example-env)
+1 - YOU NEED TO CREATE A .env FILE (SEE EXAMPLE FILE .example-env)

 2 - YOU WILL NEED TO ADD A KEY CALLED PRIVATE_KEYS